The History and Threat of Mustard Gas

 In addition, the patient will have an increased risk of infection for the rest of their life, a higher risk of cancer, and a good chance of permanently losing all of their body hair.
 They may also experience issues with nausea and vomiting due to mustard gas’s ability to impede DNA replication in the gut (it also does this in the bone marrow).

-Research suggests that there may even be psychological effects from mustard gas exposure.
+Chemical weapons research suggests that there may even be psychological effects from mustard gas exposure.
 One study found that Iranians exposed to mustard gas in the Iran–Iraq War exhibited increased levels of hostility, depression, anxiety, obsessive compulsiveness, and manifestations of physical pain due to psychological issues up to 20 years after exposure.

 This author believes that these psychological health effects are likely due to PTSD, but the fact remains that mustard gas caused this mental health issue in the first place.